-- 4. Dabigatran(Pradaxa)/ Rivaroxaban(Xarelto)/ Apixaban(Eliquis)/ Heparin therapies should be individualised.
 The decision whether to cease these medications should only be made after discussing this with your referring doctor.
 The prep nurse will have given you a letter for your referring doctor to complete and return to us.
-If the above medications are not ceased, then significant polyps may not be removed at the time of the procedure. - 5.
-Antiplatelet agents: Clopidigrel (Plavix, Coplavix, Plidogrel, Iscover, Piax, Plavicor)/ Prasugrel (Effient)/Ticagrelor (Brilinta).
+If the above medications are not ceased, then significant polyps may not be removed at the time of the procedure.

+6. Antiplatelet agents: Clopidigrel (Plavix, Coplavix, Plidogrel, Iscover, Piax, Plavicor)/ Prasugrel (Effient)/Ticagrelor (Brilinta).

-Because these medications have a strong anti-platelet/anti-coagulant effect, they should be ceased for 7 days prior to the colonoscopy.
+These medications have a strong anti-platelet/anti-coagulant effect; therefore they should be ceased for 7 days prior to the colonoscopy.
 However, the decision to cease these medications should only be made after discussing this with your referring doctor.
 If you do cease these medications, aspirin may be substituted (if appropriate) up to the time of colonoscopy.
 The prep nurse will have given you a letter for your referring doctor to complete and return to us.
 If the above medications are not ceased, then significant polyps are not removed at the time of the procedure.